 From the notes on the prints it was built over Fields Gulch on the Snake River in the Spring of 1912.
 We haven’t got the gulch located for sure; we think it was near Walla Walla, Washington and I’m guessing on the Washington side of the river.
 My hope is to get these images into the hands of people with knowledge of the railroad and construction history and maybe fill in some gaps in everyone’s narrative.

 At this point, I don’t know who Carlson was, or Chew, or Fields.
-I don’t know why they were building a railroad on cables.
 I don’t have any story from my family, so I am forming hypothetical snippets and waiting for wisdom to fall from the sky.

 The view across the gulch

-They built a rail line down the gulch and created an embankment to be the “take off” zone for a short train.
-The two large cables anchored to the bluffs above.
+They built a rail line down the gulch and created a “take off” zone for two large cables anchored to the bluffs above, used to support a small locomotive and cars.
 The crew lived in a temporary village nearby.

-Here, the train seems to be poised for a trip across the gulch.
+Here, the train seems to be poised for a trip over the gulch.

 The train lies in a jumble at and over the edge of the take off ramp.